Alcohol and Brain Health

 • Stopping alcohol intake at least three hours before bed

-• Scheduling alcohol-free days to support neural recovery and microbiome balance
+• Scheduling alcohol-free days to support recovery and microbiome balance

-Alcohol also disrupts the microbiome.
-Research published in Nature Reviews Gastroenterology & Hepatology shows that alcohol impairs gut barrier function and promotes dysbiosis — an imbalance of gut bacteria associated with inflammation and mood changes.⁶
+Alcohol also interacts with the microbiome.
+Research published in Nature Reviews Gastroenterology & Hepatology shows that alcohol can affect gut barrier function and microbial balance, which may be associated with inflammation and mood changes.⁶

-Supporting the gut with probiotics and anti-inflammatory nutrition may help restore balance.
-Cerenovex’s neurobiotic formulation is designed to reduce gut–brain inflammation and promote recovery of cognitive and emotional regulation.
+Supporting the gut with probiotics and anti-inflammatory nutrition may help maintain balance.
+Cerenovex’s neurobiotic formulation is designed to support the gut–brain axis by promoting microbial stability and helping maintain immune equilibrium.

 Alcohol does not only affect the liver.
-It also shapes communication between the gut and the brain.
+It also influences communication between the gut and the brain.

 References: